-Overall, the ban on margin squeeze thus induces both a pro-competitive effect and an anti-competitive effect: On the one hand, the integrated firm is less aggressive on the retail market; on the other hand, reducing the wholesale price decreases downstream rivals' costs and leads to more aggressive pricing.
-The balance between these two effects depends on the technologies and the demand, so that it is not possible to give a general result - and indeed, we present in the Appendix several examples showing that banning margin squeeze can lead to either higher or lower retail prices.
+Overall, the ban on margin squeeze thus induces both a pro-competitive effect and an anti-competitive effect: On the one hand, the integrated firm is less aggressive on the retail market; on the other hand, reducing the wholesale price decreases downstream rivals' costs, which leads to more aggressive pricing.
+The balance between these two effects depends on both technology and demand, making it impossible to conclude unambiguously.
+Instead, we provide several examples showing that banning margin squeeze can lead to either higher or lower retail prices.
+We summarize here the main insights, and develop these examples in the Appendix.

+In the case of head-to-head price competition with homogenous goods studied in section 4.2.1, it turns out that the regulation has no impact on consumers: A ban on margin squeeze does not affect retail price and output; instead, it triggers a reduction in the wholesale price which transfers profit from the integrated firm to the competitor, and may result in the competitor supplying the market despite being less efficient than the integrated firm.

-For instance, in the case of head-to-head price competition with homogenous goods, the retail price is not affected by the regulation when technologies in the downstream market exhibit constant returns to scale and fixed output-input proportions.
-In this case, the sole effect of a reduction in the wholesale price is to transfer profit from the integrated firm to the competitor.
-It is then shown that the retail price increases when the competitor has increasing returns to scale in the use of the upstream input, whereas it decreases when the competitor optimizes its mix of upstream and downstream input with overall constant returns to scale.
-In the case of a price leadership by the integrated firm, a ban again induces an increase in the retail prices and a reduction of output.
+We then consider several variants in which a ban on margin squeeze affects retail prices as well.
+If for instance E's reliance on M's input (as measured by x) varies with the scale of operation, then banning margin squeeze leads to higher retail prices when the competitor has increasing returns to scale in the use of the upstream input; it leads instead to lower prices when the competitor optimizes its input mix with overall constant returns to scale.
+And in the case of a price leadership by the integrated firm, a ban again induces an increase in the retail prices and a reduction of output.

-For differentiated products, Petulowa and Saavedra (2013) show that the decline in the wholesale price is sufficient to induce the retail competitor to reduce its price.
+For the case of differentiated products, Petulowa and Saavedra (2013) show that the decline in the wholesale price is sufficient to induce the retail competitor to reduce its price.
 The retail price of the integrated firm may however increase or decrease, depending on product differentiation.